 - Stainless steel exterior and interior

-- Digital smoker generator - load up to 8 hours at a time
+- Digital smoker generator - load enough for up to 8 hours at a time

 - Separate burners for generating smoke and oven heat

 With the Bradley BTDS108P Digital 6-Rack Smoker, the bottom line is that this smoker is a beast.
 Backed by a one-year warranty, Bradley definitely leads the competition by delivering a model to buyers that it straightforward, easy to clean, and huge.